eclipse-keyple/keyple-website/content/learn/user-guide/distributed-json-api-1-0.md

 - [Keyple Distributed Remote Library]({{< ref "components-java/distributed/keyple-distributed-remote-java-lib" >}}) version `2.2.0+`
 {{% /callout %}}

+The diagram below illustrates the architecture of a non-Keyple application installed on a terminal and connected to a server based on Keyple:

+{{< figure src="/media/learn/user-guide/distributed-json-api-1-0/distributedJsonApi_overview.drawio.svg" caption="Keyple Distributed JSON API - Solution layers overview" numbered="true" >}}

 ### Principle

 The Keyple remote transaction uses four types of messages exchanged between the terminal and the server in JSON format: